 Every month in the STIL agenda starts out with a quote.
 The one for January is “New feels, new chances.
 Same dreams, fresh starts.” which I think is perfect for the first month of the year.
 Then, on the page next to it, it gives you space to write out 3 of your most important goals for the month.
 At the end of the previous month, I like to sit down, think, and fill this part out.
 I’ve made it a goal of mine to set more goals for myself (ha, ironic).
 So having the space to write down just three goals, really makes me think and carefully decide what are the most important tasks that I want to achieve for the month.

-Continuing on with the monthly planning, the next page has several different sections for you to fill out in the beginning of the month.
+Continuing on with the monthly planning, the next page has several different sections for you to fill out at the beginning of the month.
 The first half is dedicated to budgeting.
 What are your monthly expenses?
 What are your budgets?
-I’ve been using this section religiously since December because, YA GIRL HAS A SAVING PROBLEM.
+I’ve been using this section religiously since December because YA GIRL HAS A SAVING PROBLEM.
 So this section has definitely helped me visualize exactly what amount I need to set aside every month for expenses and other budgetary needs.

 The second half again pertains to goal setting.
 Other than your three main goals of the month, what are some other things you want to achieve?
 What are some main tasks you need to finish this month?
 What important deadlines do you have?
 I like to fill in this section with my brand collaborations due for the month.
 It’s a great place to just round up everything that’s important that I have to finish so that once I finish each task, I can come back here and have the satisfaction of checking it off the master list.

-Then of course there’s a standard monthly view.
+Then, of course, there’s a standard monthly view.
 Not including a photo of that because we all know what monthly views look like right?

 Here’s my favourite part of the agenda.
-Each week is broken up into two different views.
+Each week is broken up into two different layouts.
 The first being this typical weekly view but with to-do list bubbles rather than just solid lines.
 LOVE THIS.
 I am definitely someone who gets a kick off checking things off a list once I’ve completed it.
 But also, this makes it easier for me to see the tasks I haven’t finished so that I can carry them on to the next day.
 But wait!
-There’s more….
+There’s more…

 The second weekly view is this block view that lets me fill in appointments, meetings, tasks, and other time-sensitive entries.
 This is where I plan out my week.
 I use this section to visualize what my week looks like and it’s where I go to block off time for appointments, gym sessions, hangouts with friends… whatever it may be.